olesiarogaleva/rpa_linkedin/README.md

 `python run_rpa.py`

-then enter the data requested by the program
+then enter the data requested by the program.